cmoffroad/osmand-outdoor-explorer-plugin/README.md

 - Tap on current profile icon (top left)
 - Select Enduro profile

+> If a "Permission Denied" occurs, go to your Android phone Settings > Apps > OsmAnd > Permissions and turn on Storage

 ### Plugin Future Updates

 Future plugin updates can be manually installed by following the exact same first 3 steps as above.

 ## Documentation

+> Work in progress...

 |Type|Tag|Style|Condition|
 |---|---|---|---|